-A city may by ordinance regulate the size, location, direction of traffic flow, and manner of construction of driveway connections into any street or alley.
-The ordinance may require the construction or reimbursement of the cost of construction and public dedication of medians, acceleration and deceleration lanes, and traffic storage lanes for driveway connections into any street or alley if:

-- (1) The need for such improvements is reasonably attributable to the traffic using the driveway; and - (2) The improvements serve the traffic of the driveway.

-No street or alley under the control of the Department of Transportation may be improved without the consent of the Department of Transportation.
+- A city may by ordinance regulate the size, location, direction of traffic flow, and (a) manner of construction of driveway connections into any street or alley.
+The ordinance may require the construction or reimbursement of the cost of construction and public dedication of medians, acceleration and deceleration lanes, and traffic storage lanes for driveway connections into any street or alley if: if all of the following apply: - The need for such improvements is reasonably attributable to the traffic (1) using the driveway; and driveway. - The improvements serve the traffic of the driveway.
+(2) - No street or alley under the control of the Department of Transportation may be (b) improved without the consent of the Department of Transportation.
 However, if there is a conflict between the written driveway regulations of the Department of Transportation and the related driveway improvements required by the city, the more stringent requirement shall apply.
-A city may not require the applicant to acquire right-of-way from property not owned by the applicant."
+A city shall not require the applicant to acquire right-of-way from property not owned by the applicant.
+However, an applicant may voluntarily agree to acquire such right-of-way."

-SECTION 23.
+SECTION 21.
 G.S.
-160A-385(c), as enacted by Section 5 of this act, and G.S.
-153A-344(b1), as enacted by Section 7 of this act, are effective with respect to phased development approvals that are valid and unexpired on the effective date of this act.
+160A-385(c), as enacted by Section 4 of this act and G.S.
+153A-344(b1), as enacted by Section 6 of this act are effective with respect to phased development approvals that are valid and unexpired on the effective date of this act.
 The remainder of this act is effective when it becomes law and applies to permits previously issued that remain valid and unexpired on the date this act becomes law and to permit actions filed, actions filed in court, and claims and defenses asserted on or after that date.